JoeyStanley/jekyll-for-designers/_posts/2023-05-27-stories-behind-the-languages-ive-studied.md

 tags: [Personal]
 ---

-There's a trend on linguistics Twitter right now, where people are sharing the ages that they started studying/learning whatever languages they know.
+There's a trend on linguistics Twitter right now where people are sharing the ages that they started studying/learning whatever languages they know.
 As I thought about the ones I know, I realized that there's a story behind each one, and like many linguists, I have a list of languages and a few-word summary of their fluency at the bottom of my CV.
 But the stories are much more than I'd like to explain on my CV or in a tweet.
 So, here are some of those stories behind the languages I've studied.

 ## English